irrdnet/irrd/docs/users/queries/index.rst

 :doc:`Whois queries <whois>` can also be executed over plain TCP sockets, typically on port 43.
-This is the most well known and traditional whois query method, and it is used by many existing tools.
+This is the most well known and traditional whois query method, and used by many existing tools.

-This method has the highest performance, as raw TCP sockets have less overhead.
+This method has the best performance, as raw TCP sockets have less overhead.
 However, it provides no authentication or encryption, i.e. there is no way to verify the server connection or the data, and clients are more complex than for other methods.